This post may contain affiliate links. Please read my disclosure policy for more details.

 How to make it

-Note: below is the summary of the steps, the full recipe is at the bottom of the post
+(Note: this is simply a quick description of the method, the full recipe is at the bottom of the page)

 - Decorate your pumpkin bunt cake and dust with cinnamon.